ClimateCompatibleGrowth/GeoH2/README.md

 The model outputs the levelized cost of hydrogen (LCOH) at the demand location including production, storage, transport, and conversion costs.

-In the code provided, the specific use case of Kenya is investigated.
+In the code provided, the specific use case of Namibia is investigated.
 As the code is written in a generalized way, it is possible to analyse all sorts of regions.

 # Installation instructions
 ## Clone the repository